THE LETTERS OF RALPH VAUGHAN WILLIAMS

 R Vaughan Williams

-1. It can be assumed that Newman had a positive opinion, as Peter Stadlen wrote to Ernest Newman on 15 May 1940 to thank him for devoting a whole article (presumably in the Sunday Times) to Stadlen’s recital, which Stadlen said was ‘a great honour’.
+1. Newman wrote favourably in the Sunday Times about Stadlen both on 29 January 1939 and at length on 12 May 1940.
+Peter Stadlen wrote to Ernest Newman on 15 May 1940 to thank him for devoting a whole article to Stadlen’s recital, which Stadlen said was ‘a great honour’.
 (Stadlen’s letter is with the facsimile of RVW letter): 15 May, 1940, Dear Mr. Newman, You can imagine how surprised and glad I was when I saw that you devoted your whole Sunday article to my recital and I want to thank you most heartily for this great honour.
 With kindest regards to you and Mrs. Newman, Yours sincerely Peter Stadlen.